-In all three experiments, participants were asked to evaluate the subjective visibility of a target (number word) on a continuous scale very shortly after target presentation (at most 300 ms after target onset).
-This scale was materialized by a horizontal bar $(26^{\circ} \times 2^{\circ})$, presented at the center of the screen, labeled "not seen" at left and "maximal visibility" at right.
+Participants were asked to evaluate the subjective visibility of a target (number word) very shortly after the target was presented.
+Responses were made on a continuous scale, represented by a horizontal bar $(26^{\circ}\times2^{\circ})$ presented at the center of the screen 215 ms after target onset.
+The bar was labeled "not seen" at the left and "maximal visibility" at the right.
 Participants moved a cursor on the scale by pressing two designated keys on the computer keyboard, then validated their choice by pressing the space bar.
-The cursor, a vertical rectangle $(1.2^{\circ} \times 2^{\circ})$, could take 21 contiguous positions on the scale by steps of 5% visibility.
+The cursor, a vertical rectangle $(1.2^{\circ}\times2^{\circ})$, could take 21 contiguous positions on the scale that divided the scale by steps of 5% visibility.
 Its initial position was random.
-At the beginning of the experiment, participants were instructed to use the scale to rate the visibility of the target as finely as possible without time pressure.
+At the beginning of the experiment, participants were instructed to use the scale to rate the visibility of the target as finely as possible and told that there was no time pressure.

-Design and stimuli
+Design and Stimuli

-In all three experiments, the stimuli were presented on a black background at the center of the computer screen (70 Hz refresh) using Expe6 software (Pallier, Dupoux, & Jeannin, 1997).
-The target for subjective visibility judgment was a 4-letter number word, "DEUX", "CINQ", "SEPT" or "HUIT" ($4^{\circ} \times 1^{\circ}$), that could be present or absent.
+The stimuli were presented on a black background at the center of the computer screen (70-Hz refresh) using Expe6 software (Pallier, Dupoux, & Jeannin, 1997).
+The target for subjective visibility judgment was a four-letter number word, "DEUX," "CINQ," "SEPT," or "HUIT" (4° \times 1°), that could be present or absent.
 In the target-absent condition, an empty screen was presented instead of a number word.